kayvonf/klabel/README.md

 ## Getting Started with a New Labeling Session

-1. Create the directory `labeling_results/` in the directory containing `labeling.html`.
+1. Create the directory `labeling_results/` in the top level of your web tree.
 2. Create a labeling task and place the task description `.json` file in `labeling_results/`.
+   * See [weakdb/lvis_labeling_task.py](weakdb/lvis_labeling_task.py) for an example of how to create a labeling task for a category in the VLIS val set.
 3. Open `labeling.html`.
 You can type in the task id in the text entry box, or for convenience stick both the task id and the labeler name into url parameters (i.e. `labeling.html?task_id=<TASK_ID>&labeler=<LABELER_NAME>`)
 4. Label away!
 Results will be stored